tomvanbraeckel/yamcs.github.com/docs/api/General.md

 sidebar: yes
 ---

-Yamcs provides a RESTful web service allowing remote tools to interface with a growing set of internals.
-All operations accept both JSON and Protobuf as a media type.
-These pages document the use of the common JSON format.
+Yamcs provides a Web api allowing tools to interface with Yamcs resources.
+By default the Web API uses JSON over HTTP.
+It is also possible to do Protobuf over HTTP.
+These pages illustrate all operations via the more common JSON format.

 ### HTTP Verbs
 The supported verbs in the REST API are: